Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Second order trace formulas

+We start by establishing the second order SSF for a pair of contractions $\{T_{1},T_{0}\}$, where $T_{1}-T_{0}\in\Sp^{2}(\hilh)$, via linear path.
+Our result applies to functions $f\in\A(\D)$ for which $f',f''\in\A(\D)$, satisfying $f^{[2]}\in\A(\D)\widehat{\otimes}\A(\D)\widehat{{\otimes}}\A(\D)$, the projective tensor product of three copies of $\A(\D)$, see Theorem \ref{SOT-Concase3}.
 It is of general interest to know how much one can relax the condition on operators and functions.
 Taking a step further we explore how much we can enlarge the class of admissible functions.
-Surprisingly, with only mild restrictions on the contractions, we are able to derive trace formulas for a much wider class of functions; see Theorem \ref{SOT-Concase1} and Theorem \ref{SOT-Concase2}.
+Surprisingly, with only mild restrictions on the contractions, we are able to derive trace formulas for a much wider class of functions, see Theorems \ref{SOT-Concase1} and \ref{SOT-Concase2}.

-On the other hand, for the multiplicative path, we establish the result for twice differentiable functions $f:\cir\to\C$ such that $f^{[2]}$ admits the factorization \eqref{facto2bis}; see Theorem \ref{SOT-Concase-M}.
+On the other hand, for the multiplicative path, we establish the result for twice differentiable functions $f:\cir\to\C$ such that $f^{[2]}$ admits the factorization \eqref{facto2bis}, see Theorem \ref{SOT-Concase-M}.

 \begin{thm} Let $T_{1},T_{0}\in\conth$ such that $V:=T_{1}-T_{0}\in\Sp^{2}(\hilh)$.
 If $f\in\A(\D)$ satisfies that $f',f''\in\A(\D)$ and $f^{[2]}\in\A(\D)\widehat{\otimes}\A(\D)\widehat{\otimes}\A(\D)$, then there exists a function $\eta:=\eta_{T_{0},V}\in L^1(\cir)$ such that